wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

 4. Backend subnet begins inbound rule processing:
   1. NSG Rule 1 (DNS) does apply, traffic is allowed, stop rule processing
 5. DNS server receives the request
-6. DNS server doesn’t have the address cached and asks a root DNS server on the internet
+6. DNS server doesn't have the address cached and asks a root DNS server on the internet
 7. No outbound rules on Backend subnet, traffic is allowed
 8. Internet DNS server responds, since this session was initiated internally, the response is allowed
 9. DNS server caches the response, and responds to the initial request back to IIS01